alex-free/alex-free.github.io/readme.md

 *   [PlayStation Disc Burner](psdb) - Patch and burn PS2/PS1 discs on Linux.

+*   [PSX Undither](psx-undither) - Patch PlayStation 1 games to turn off the dithering effect by either modifying the CD image directly, or generating GameShark codes from a DuckStation RAM dump.

 *   [PS1 DemoSwap Patcher](ps1demoswap) - By MottZilla, ported by me to many more operating systems.
 This is the holly grail of what [TOCPerfect](tocperfect) was made to do.
 Modifies Playstation games to use the correct TOC and unlocks the CD drive after using a swap trick.
 Can also patch demo discs to enable an easy single swap trick for backups on all consoles.

 *   [PS1 DVD Logo Demo](ps1-dvd-logo-demo) - A demo for the original PS1 console that bounces the DVD logo around with various gimmicks and visual effects.